-Day Habilitation Services may include assistance with personal care or with activities of daily living, but such assistance should not be the primary activity.
+Day Habilitation Services may include assistance with personal care or with ADL, but such assistance should not be the primary activity.

 Day Habilitation Services may serve to reinforce skills or lessons taught in other settings.

 Volunteer activities may be a part of this service and should follow the state guidelines for volunteering.